odradev/odradev.github.io/docusaurus/docs/tutorials/odra-sol.md

 </TabItem>
 </Tabs>

-In Solidity libraries are similar to contracts, but can't declare any state variable and can't receive ether.
-In the sample code above, the Math library contains a square root function, while the Array library provides a function to remove an element from an array.
-Both libraries are consumed in a different way: the `TestMath` contract calls the `sqrt` function directly, while the `TestArray` contract uses the `using` keyword, which extends the type `uint256[]` adding the `remove` function.
+In Solidity, libraries are similar to contracts but can't declare any state variables and can't receive Ether.
+In the sample code above, the `Math` library contains a square root function, while the Array library provides a function to remove an element from an array.
+Both libraries are consumed in different ways: the `TestMath` contract calls the `sqrt` function directly, while the `TestArray` contract uses the using keyword, which extends the type `uint256[]` by adding the `remove` function.

-In `Odra` you use language level features: modules and traits.
-The `mod` keyword defines a module, which is similar to a library in Solidity.
+In Odra, you use language-level features: modules and traits.
+The mod keyword defines a module, which is similar to a library in Solidity.
 Modules can contain functions, types, and other items that can be reused across multiple contracts.
 Traits are similar to interfaces in other programming languages, defining a set of functions that a type must implement.
 Implementing the `Removable` trait for the `Var<Vec<U256>>` type allows the `remove` function to be called on a variable that stores a vector of `U256` values.

 ## Fallback and Receive Functions

 In Solidity, a contract receiving Ether must implement a `receive()` and/or `fallback()` function.
 The `receive()` function is called when Ether is sent to the contract with no data, while the `fallback()` function is called when the contract receives Ether with data or when a function that does not exist is called.

 Odra does not have a direct equivalent to the `receive()` and `fallback()` functions.
-Instead, you can define a function with the `#[payable]` attribute to indicate that the function can receive CSPRs.
+Instead, you can define a function with the `#[odra(payable)]` attribute to indicate that the function can receive CSPRs.

 ## Miscellaneous